marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

   * and more, with mixed maturity levels
 * valgrind has a problem due to slowness and lots of synchronized threads
 * google paid very smart people to solve this problem: valgrind as compiler plugin
-  * add checks during compilation instead -> much larger setup-overhead; compile app in specific mode; everytime you run it, the checks will be there; but multiple checks will maybe be optimized away
+  * add checks during compilation instead -> much larger setup-overhead; compile app in specific mode; every time you run it, the checks will be there; but multiple checks will maybe be optimized away
   * he uses: address and undefined always enabled
 * demo: crashing app, he could get in with gdb and debug
-* how to: qtcreator > projects page, then clone the debug build; just look into the cmake cache variables and then toggle it (check: advanced as well);  CMAKE_CXX_FLAGS; -fsanitize=adress,undefined (thread and address don't work well together - make different build configs)
+* how to: qtcreator > projects page, then clone the debug build; just look into the cmake cache variables and then toggle it (check: advanced as well);  CMAKE_CXX_FLAGS; -fsanitize=address,undefined (thread and address don't work well together - make different build configs)
   * now while running it will give output with undefined behaviour messages, etc. then also the sigsegv has more information, with context, really detailed! read the report: always read it from the top
   * in our case: forgot to init the data-member (m_ui)
 * using a sanitized build has small overhead (he usually does) and has impact of 1 min instead of 20sec running
 * meant for errors: no warnings
 * continue running: -fsanizte-recover=all, then eset the environment var ASAN_OPTIONS=halt_on_error=0; BUT THIS IS NOT RECOMMENDED!
   * it is really suggested to fix the first appearing issue first
-* example: "deepblue"; with generator; without optimiatzion it is 42, with -o1 it is 0. wow! but with address-sanitizer it shows again 42
+* example: "deepblue"; with generator; without optimization it is 42, with -o1 it is 0. wow! but with address-sanitizer it shows again 42
-  * so what is the problem here? therefore opt in addditional checks; all of them are rock-solid; no fase positives
+  * so what is the problem here? therefore opt in additional checks; all of them are rock-solid; no false positives
   * "capture by reference is not a good thing" -> was a problem for the generator-lambda
   * 55 ways for effective c++ code; scott myers? <-- check this; -Weffc++
 * also: leak checks for free
 * "when you can read the backtrace, you are responsible for the leak" - simple
-  * eversthing else is internal and can mostly be ignored
+  * everything else is internal and can mostly be ignored
 * maybe also create custom-suppression files to filter common things with used libs

 * his workflow: source the script (to start in a well-defined session): check the common options